Understanding your true skin type is the key to healthy, glowing skin, but how do you know what your skin type is?

 If your skin feels tight, it’s likely to dry.
 On the other hand, if there’s a noticeable shine on certain parts of your face, it’s likely you have normal/combination skin.
 However, if you have excessive oil on your forehead, nose, and cheeks, you likely have oily skin.

 Blotting sheet method

 Another method to find out your skin type is through the blotting sheet method.
 Pat a blotting paper on various parts of your face.
 Hold the sheet up to the light to see the amount of oil.
 If the sheet picked up minimal or no oil at all, you likely have dry skin.

-On the other hand, if there’s oil from forehead and nose areas, you likely have normal/combination skin.
+If there’s oil from the forehead and nose areas, you likely have normal/combination skin.
 But when the blotting paper is saturated with oil; no questions asked—indeed, you have oily skin.

 Now, what is the meaning behind your skin type?

 Dry skin is characterized by a lack of adequate amount of water in the superficial layer of the skin.
 This skin type feels tight throughout the day; flaking may also be noticeable.
 Typically, this skin condition is mainly due to genes, environmental factors, and climate.

 The epidermis contains fat and protein.
 Lipids or the “fat” portion of the skin and other proteins prevent the skin from getting dehydrated.
 However, when there’s a deficiency in proteins and lipids, the moisture from the skin evaporates quickly.

 The signs of dry skin are:

 - Red plaques